 The Proposed Action includes the expansion of existing airfield pavement, which would require the installation of airfield lighting that would require the use of electricity.
 Construction of the proposed deice pad and taxiways would require natural resources such as gravel, sand, aggregate, concrete, asphalt, water, and other paving materials.
 These materials are not in short supply in the Charlotte area and consumption of these materials is not expected to deplete existing supplies.
 Additionally, construction equipment would require fuel.
-However, operation of the proposed deice pad is expected to deplete the supply of natural resources, nor would it use a substantial amount of fuel or electricity that would exceed local supplies; therefore, the Proposed Action would not cause a significant impact to the supply of energy or natural resources.
+However, operation of the proposed deice pad is expected to decrease aircraft delay, which would decrease fuel consumption.
+The Proposed Action would not deplete the supply of natural resources, nor would it use a substantial amount of fuel or electricity that would exceed local supplies; therefore, the Proposed Action would not cause a significant impact to the supply of energy or natural resources.